thomasheyenbrock/remix-graphql/README.md

 ): void;
 ```

-Note that this function is only part of the context when handling GraphQL
+Note that this function is only part of the context object when handling
-requests in UI routes, i.e. when using `processRequestWithGraphQL`.
-It is
+GraphQL requests in UI routes, i.e. when using `processRequestWithGraphQL`.
-_NOT_ part of the context when handling GraphQL requests in a resource route,
+It is _NOT_ part of the context object when handling GraphQL requests in a
-i.e. when using `createActionFunction` or `createLoaderFunction`.
+resource route, i.e. when using `createActionFunction` or `createLoaderFunction`.